CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-27-PLP-and-Energy-Based-Models.md

 $$ q(s_t, y_t) = r(s_t, y_t) + V_q(s_t \oplus y_t) $$

-Where $V_q$ is the log-sum-exp over all future continuations.
+Where $V_q$ is the soft value over all future continuations.
+Originally defined as a log-sum-exp operator, this formulation produces an extensive quantity that accumulates over the sequence, causing a severe length bias.
+As we will explore in subsequent posts, optimal agentic search replaces this with an intensive MellowMax operator to preserve fair comparisons across sequences of different lengths.

 This equation hit me like a ton of bricks.
 When we write a PLP workflow and use an LLM critic to evaluate a partial trace, for instance a software architecture plan before writing the code, the `factor` primitive is fundamentally trying to estimate this intractable soft value function $V_q$.